-Employees receiving pay on a monthly basis are paid on the first working day of the following month.
-Employees receiving pay on an hourly basis are paid every other Thursday.
+Employees are paid on a monthly basis.
+Paychecks are distributed on the first working day of the following month.
 Payroll checks may be picked up at the Cashier's Office at the DENTON CAMPUS, at the Personnel Services Office at the HOUSTON CENTER, at the Personnel Services Office at DALLAS-PARKLAND, and at the Dean's Office at the DALLAS-PRESBYTERIAN.
+Employees may elect to have checks mailed or deposited electronically to their bank.

-Monthly employees accruing vacation and sick leave must present to the person responsible for payroll at the appropriate location their signed timecards in exchange for their paychecks.
+Employees accruing vacation and sick leave must present to the person responsible for payroll at the appropriate location their signed timecards in exchange for their paychecks.
 A departmental representative may pick up paychecks for the entire department if he or she has the timecards to exchange and appropriate identification for each employee for whom checks are being delivered.